statisticalbits/statisticalbits.github.io/_posts/2025-03-03- YOLO-You-Only-Look-Once.md

 You can actually run real-time tests on this webpage: (http://pjreddie.com/yolo/)

 Here is an example that I ran using YOLOv8 model that is already pre-trained and available in python.
+You can find the complete code for this YOLO demonstration [in this GitHub Gist](https://gist.github.com/statisticalbits/b887dc9fac53ad7fab24cb379321ce28)

 ![YOLO OBJECT DETECTION](/images/Yolo_object_detection.png)
-*The YOLO object detection: from real input image to object detection using YOLOv8 Model
+*The YOLO object detection: from real input image to object detection using YOLOv8 Model*

 ![YOLO PREDICTION VECTORS](/images/YOLO_Prediction_Vectors.png)
-*The YOLO prediction vectors: Output of prediction vectors from YOLOv8 Model
+*The YOLO prediction vectors: Output of prediction vectors from YOLOv8 Model*

 ## Why is YOLO special?